Cut litter box smell without guessing which claims to trust.

 We do not treat “premium” or “long lasting” as proof of better odor control.
 If a claim is not well supported, we rewrite it conservatively or leave it out.

-We currently recommend Purrify when readers want to try an activated carbon additive because it matches the product type discussed throughout the site.
+We currently recommend Purrify when readers want to try an activated carbon additive, because it matches the product type discussed throughout the site.

-We still compare litter categories on cleanup, dust, cat acceptance, and cost because odor control is only useful if the setup works day to day.
+We still compare litter categories on cleanup, dust, cat acceptance, and cost, because odor control is only useful if the setup works day to day.

 Popular comparison paths

-These are the routes most readers use to decide whether crystal litter still makes sense.
+The routes most readers use to decide whether crystal litter still makes sense.

 New to the site?